maniospas/smoll/docs/reference.md

 tackled in the next section.
 Use `buffer[pos] = value` to copy some data on a buffer's element.

-All buffer indexes are of type `nat`, which represents natural numbers (non-negative integers) and avoids a whole area of logic bugs associated with negative indexing.
+All buffer indexes are referenced by `nat` numbers, that is, natural numbers/non-negative integers.
+This is the default integer type, assumed when writing numbers like `1` to avoid a whole area of logic bugs associated with negative indexes.
 Next is an example of buffer usage.

 ```python
 import "std/core.s"